 - The interest rates are extremely competitive due to the federal government's insuring of the loans that helps in the protection for lenders.

 An FHA home purchase loan can help you get your monthly mortgage payment down but you must be sure that you are eligible.
-For help determining if your home is eligible for an FHA home loan, contact BR Home Loans at 888-672-1015 today to talk about your FHA loan scenario.

 The FHA (Federal Housing Administration) was established over 70 years ago as a part of the National Housing act of 1934, in order to help out homes that need improvement, especially after the Great Depression there were numerous home foreclosures and a huge drop in the housing market as well due to failure in the banking system.